BD2KGenomics/ga4gh-gemini/README.md

 We'll use the Protocol Buffer compiler utility to compile the schema definitions.
 Please see [these](https://github.com/ga4gh/schemas/blob/master/doc/source/appendix/swagger.rst#installing-prerequisites) instructions to make sure that the `protoc` command is available on your system.

 We'll use [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to create our template Python-based server code; just being able to execute its jar file will suffice.
-Here's some commands to create the jar file:
+Here's some commands to create or download the jar file:

 ```
 git clone https://github.com/swagger-api/swagger-codegen.git